lesleyrs/Client3/README.md

 ```
 TODO nuke emscripten full sdl2 targets makefile+readme+fix emscripten defines to apply to just wasm not sdl
-TODO midi+playwave, game speedup onblur (how to make wasm not pause with current jspi setup)
+TODO midi, game speedup onblur (how to make wasm not pause with current jspi setup)

 TODO add to build.bat/ps1
 NOTE: wasm output can be made smaller by using js bigints instead of mpi.c